opnfv/opnfvdocs/docs/how-to-use-docs/documentation-example.rst

 Note:
 You may have "docs/how-to-use-docs/" in you project repo.
-You can delete it, since it is sample and master version is stored in releng repo.
+You can delete it, since it is sample and master version is stored in opnfvdocs repo.

 Note:
 During the document build process, 'docs_build' and 'docs_output' will be